nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * stores the tuition address book data, i.e., all `Person`, calendar `Entry`, and `Tag` objects (which are contained in the `UniquePersonList`, `CalendarEntryList`, and `UniqueTagList` objects respectively).
 * stores the currently 'filtered' `Person` objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed', e.g., the `Ui` component can be bound to this list so that it automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
-* stores the `LocalDateTime` object of the date and time the `AddressBook` was updated.
+* stores a `LocalDateTime` object of the date and time the `AddressBook` was last updated.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components).

 The _Sequence Diagram_ below illustrates the interactions when a person, p, is removed from the model.